3sannasia/Smart-Vacation-Planner/Documents/TeamContract.md

 5. **Time Commitment**
 To ensure that work is balanced, we will each dedicate 2 to 4 hours a week of independent work to the project.
+Since team members may have conflicts which may arise throughout the week, we have decided that if a synchronous meeting can not be scheduled, we will use our group chat to decide on tasks for the week, adjusting if one team member has significant commitments for that week.
+To prevent one team member for continuously slacking, we will keep logs of who has completed which tasks, and assess every week if work is being completed equitably on average.

 6. **Conflict Resolution**
 Everyone is expected to come to meetings at the specified time.
 If a member is repeatedly late, we will reiterate our team goals, and take action.
 If there is a disagreement, we will involve a third party to make the final decision.
 If an issue persists, we will let our mentor or another course staff know.